Rule Sanity Checks (Solana)

 user-provided assertions, the end of the rule is reachable.
 This check ensures

-are called vacuous.
-Since they don’t actually check any
+called vacuous.
+Since vacuous rules do not actually check any

 assertion, they are almost certainly incorrect.

-For example, the following rule would be flagged by the vacuity check:
+For example, the following rule is vacuous (and is flagged by the vacuity check):

 #[rule]